Winnie the Pooh Birthday Invitations

 Make a Welcome Banner — Hang a banner over your entry that reads, “Welcome to the Hundred Acre Wood!”

-Have Pooh Greet Your Guests — Make or buy a cardboard Winnie the Pooh Llfesize standup and set him by your party entrance as a cheery greeter and decorative focal point.
+Have Pooh Greet Your Guests — Make or buy a cardboard Winnie the Pooh Lifesize standup and set him by your party entrance as a cheery greeter and decorative focal point.